bduncanj/go-graphql-struct/README.md

 statically.
 So, this library does not degrade the performance, not even a little, but in that one-time initialization.

+## Supported tags

+* `desc` This will become the GraphQL "Description" field on structs.
+* `dep` This will become the GraphQL "DeprecatedReason" field on structs.

 ## Usage

 Check the examples in the `/examples` folder.